EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/05-Generating-Features-and-Sentiments.md

 portability
 ```

-> 🧠 Note: The AI model picks from the list of feature names you provide in the schema prompt.
-This is why the feature list is aggregated dynamically in the actual workflow.
+!!! note "🧠 The AI model picks from the list of feature names you provide in the schema prompt.
+This is why the feature list is aggregated dynamically in the actual workflow."

 ---

-## 🧩 Behind the Scenes
+## Behind the Scenes

 Although you’re testing this manually here, the production system runs these AI queries in **batches** as part of the data ingestion pipeline using Alembic migrations.
 During deployment: